pol/dwarf-fortress-guides/mixtrak/s3c03-stone-industry.md

 three wheelbarrows.
 Even so, your craftsdwarves will often use up the stone faster than it can be hauled, so a large stone stockpile gives you decent reserves.

+- &#8680; Place 2x `Mason's Workshops` on the east side of the room.
+- &#8680; Place a `Mechanic's Workshop` in the north-west corner of the room.
+- &#8680; Place a `Craftsdwarf's Workshop` in the south-west corner of the room.
+- &#8680; Designate the rest of the room to be a stone stockpile, set the stockpile to give to the workshops.
+- &#8680; Assign 3x `wheelbarrows` to the stone stockpile

 ### A Subtle Appreciation of Stone